pythoncanarias/eoi/06-web/docs/A2-css.md

 As with buttons, you can choose one of the 8 different colors.
 For the fullheight hero to work, you will also need a `hero-head` and a `hero-foot`. ou can have even more imposing banners by using one of 5 different sizes: `is-small`, `is-medium`, `is-large`, `is-halfheight` y `is-fullheight`.

+#### Section

+A simple container to divide your page into sections, like the one you’re currently reading

+The section components are simple layout elements with responsive padding.
+They are best used as direct children of body.